Periodic Normal Forms for Bifurcations of Limit Cycles in DDEs: Conclusion and outlook

 \section{Conclusion and outlook}

-We have proven that the periodic normal forms to study bifurcations of limit cycles suit naturally in the framework of classical DDEs.
-This task has been accomplished by proving two principal results: the existence of a periodic smooth basis for the center eigenspace (\Cref{thm:eigenfunctions}) and the existence of a special coordinate system on the center manifold (\Cref{thm:normalformI}, \Cref{thm:normalformII} and \Cref{thm:normalformIII}) in which the local dynamics can be described.
-A paper providing computational formulas to study all codimension one bifurcations of limit cycles in classical DDEs, along the lines of the periodic normalization method \cite{Kuznetsov2005,Witte2013}, is in preparation.
+We have proven that the periodic normal forms from Iooss (and Adelmeyer) \cite{Iooss1988,Iooss1999} for bifurcations of limit cycles in finite-dimensional ODEs suit naturally in the framework of infinite-dimensional classical DDEs.
+This task has been accomplished by proving two principal results: the existence of a dual periodic smooth basis for the center eigenspace (\Cref{thm:eigenfunctions} and \Cref{thm:adjoint eigenfunctions}) and the existence of a special coordinate system on the periodic center manifold (\Cref{thm:normalformI}, \Cref{thm:normalformII} and \Cref{thm:normalformIII}) in which the local dynamics near the nonhyperbolic cycle can be described.
+A paper providing explicit computational formulas for the critical normal form coefficients for all codimension one bifurcations of limit cycles in classical DDEs, along the lines of the periodic normalization method \cite{Kuznetsov2005,Witte2014,Witte2013}, is in preparation.